kduma-archive/guzzle/docs/clients.rst

         $client->createRequest('PUT', 'http://httpbin.org/put'),
     ];

-    // Results is a GuzzleHttp\BatchResults object.
+    // Results is a GuzzleHttp5\BatchResults object.
     $results = Pool::batch($client, $requests);

     // Can be accessed by index.